Most Effective Products

 Treatment

-Step 1 - Outdoor Treatment with Eratication
+Step 1: Outdoor Treatment with Warfare

 aegis rp rodent bait station norway rat treatment

-Step 2 - Indoor Treatment with Snap Traps and Rat Glue Boards
+Step 2: Indoor Treatment with Snap Traps and Rat Glue Boards

 norway rats snap-e rat traps treatment

-Step 3 - Place Traps Strategically in Attics, Basements and Garages
+Step 3: Place Traps Strategically in Attics, Basements and Garages

 Placing Rat Trap

-• Trap Placement In Attics: If you performed a thorough inspection, you would have observed where rats have left damage such as chewed wires, gnawed wood, damaged insulation and droppings.
+• Trap Placement In Attics: If you performed a thorough inspection, you would have observed where rats have left damage, such as chewed wires, gnawed wood, damaged insulation, and droppings.
 Place the traps in these active areas, along any observed runways, near the water heater drip pan,

-• Trap Placement in Garages: For rats found in garages, you will want to reduce clutter as much as possible before placing down traps along walls, points of entry, behind storage items, dark secluded corners and other such places where you have observed activity or the rat has left evidence via droppings or damage.
+• Trap Placement in Garages: For rats found in garages, you will want to reduce clutter as much as possible before placing down traps along walls, points of entry, behind storage items, dark, secluded corners, and other such places where you have observed activity or the rat has left evidence via droppings or damage.

 Prevention